 Transaction-based business model

 Ideal for small businesses, TVOD business model presupposes instant payments and as a result immediate income that can be used for further business development.
 However, there’s also a flip side: although immediate, this revenue stream may not be consistent enough.

 But if your business revolves around live broadcast of music festivals, sports matches, or film debuts, TVOD is the best way to deliver ad-free experiences for viewers.

 If you want to enable more flexibility for your OTT platform, try a hybrid model.
 By providing a free, ad-supported, and premium subscription service, you can easily accommodate various viewer demands, while ensuring a reliable revenue stream.

 For example, you can offer a wide library of lower-value content on an AVOD basis, and monetize your premium video via subscriptions — the way Viu does it.
 Or, mostly provide subscription packages, while charging a higher price for particular content through a transcription-based model.

 Besides, as part of your viewer engagement strategy, you can give free access to sample content — however, monetizing it with ads — before they sign up on a pay-per-view or subscription basis.

 Choosing an OTT business model is not as easy as it seems.
 Before you decide what way to monetize your videos, you need to analyze the crowded OTT marketplace and identify viewers’ needs.
 With this information in mind, it will be easier for you to build and scale your offering.
-Experts in OTT platform development, integration, and customization, we can help you satisfy target users’ interests and enter the market with a relevant value proposition.
+Experts in OTT app development, integration, and customization, we can help you satisfy target users’ interests and enter the market with a relevant value proposition.